Bpratik2912/SSE-Events-With-FastAPI/README.md

-# 🕒 FastAPI SSE - Current Time Stream
+# 🕒 FastAPI SSE(Server Sent Events) - Current Time Stream

 This is a simple FastAPI application that streams the current date and time to clients every second using **Server-Sent Events (SSE)**.
 It includes logging.